YellowstoneRanger

 Processed with VSCO with a6 preset

-These coloring pages paved the way last year for this internship (check out the full story in my "Summer 2020" section!), so now having the NPS official logo across the top and having them handed out at the park entrances in summers of record visitation (reaching ~4.86 million summer 2021!) is very special to me.
+These coloring pages paved the way last year for this internship (check out the full story here!), so now having the NPS official logo across the top and having them handed out at the park entrances in summers of record visitation (reaching ~4.86 million summer 2021!) is very special to me.

 Visual-Media-Childrens-Handouts-1-Unedited